tolgarecep/interpretable-ml-book/manuscript/02-interpretability.md

 An explanation might reveal that the most important learned feature is to recognize the two wheels of a bicycle, and this explanation helps you think about edge cases like bicycles with side bags that partially cover the wheels.

 By default, machine learning models pick up biases from the training data.
-This can turn your machine learning models into racists that discriminate against protected groups.
+This can turn your machine learning models into racists that discriminate against underrepresented groups.
 Interpretability is a useful debugging tool for **detecting bias** in machine learning models.
-It might happen that the machine learning model you have trained for automatic approval or rejection of credit applications discriminates against a minority.
+It might happen that the machine learning model you have trained for automatic approval or rejection of credit applications discriminates against a minority that has been historically disenfranchised.
 Your main goal is to grant loans only to people who will eventually repay them.
 The incompleteness of the problem formulation in this case lies in the fact that you not only want to minimize loan defaults, but are also obliged not to discriminate on the basis of certain demographics.
 This is an additional constraint that is part of your problem formulation (granting loans in a low-risk and compliant way) that is not covered by the loss function the machine learning model was optimized for.